wp-plugins/participants-database/readme.txt

 If you want to make a field that is just for linking to the record, create a field called "link" or something and then put as the default value the text you want to use for your link like "VIEW".
 You must use the "detailed" list template for this to work.

 If you are good with CSS, you can easily make the link look like a button.

+= Determining Which Fields are Shown by Each Shortcode =

+Each of the 4 main shortcodes (signup, record, list and single) can show any or all of the fields you have defined, depending on the settings on the "manage database fields" page.
+For the signup, record and single shortcodes, only fields in groups marked "display" will be shown.
+The signup shortcode also only shows fields that have "signup" checked.
+The list shortcode only shows fields that have a non-zero "display" value.

+Each of these 4 shortcodes can also determine which fields to show in the shortcode itself by using the "fields" attribute.
+This attribute is a comma-separated list of field names to show in the shortcode.
+This makes it easy to have different sets of fields appear on different pages, or to create different signup forms for different pages.
+For example: `[pdb_signup fields="first_name,last_name,address,city,country,email,newsletter"]`

+By using custom templates, you can have even more control over how things are displayed by the shortcode.
+These templates are very similar to the templates that a WordPress theme uses. <a id="thankyou"></a>

 = Setting Up the Signup Form "Thank You" Page =